teamniteo/bobtemplates.niteoweb/README.rst

 Global settings
 ---------------

-Some variables are used with every template.
-These should be added to the mr.bob config so you don't have to answer them every time.
-Example:

-    [variables]

-    author.name = NiteoWeb Ltd.
-    author.email = info@niteoweb.com
-    author.github.user = niteoweb
+Some answers to bob's questions can be pre-filled based on global configuration so you don't have to answer them every time.
+You can store this configuration either on you local computer, or if you are working in a team, somewhere online.
+We, NiteoWeb team, for example, have these answers always available for us at http://www.niteoweb.com/mrbob.ini.
+The steps below also tell you to use this configuration, but feel free to leave it our or provide your own.

 Creating a add-on package